johnston9/la-donut/README.md

 ### Media
 All images uploaded to the app through the Add Product, Edit Product, Add Recipe or Edit Recipe will automatically got to the Media Folder in The Static folder in AWS.

-If you used load db.json to add data to your app you will need to remove the now unavailabe images and add new images.
+If you used load db.json to add data to your app you will need to remove the now unavailable images and add new images.

 ### Emails
 Gmail's SMTP server was used to handle the emails.